hfakour/hfakour/README.md

 # Hi there!
-I'm Rose 👋
+I'm Hassan 👋

 Welcome to my GitHub profile!
 I'm a passionate **Web Developer** and **Data Scientist** with years of experience crafting dynamic web applications and making sense of complex data.